Sharaal/sql-pg/README.md

 // parameters: []
 ```

-# Syntax Highlighting

-## Atom

-1. Install `language-babel` package
-2. In the settings of this package search for "JavaScript Tagged Template Literals Grammar Extensions" and add the support for SQL via `sql:source.sql`
-3. If it doesn't work disable "Use Tree Sitter Parsers" in the core settings

 # Extend with own fragment methods

 It's possible to define own fragment methods by adding them to the `sql` tag: